sqrl/resume/resume.md

 :   *Software Engineer and Manager/Tech Lead for [WibiData, Inc](https://www.wibidata.com)* (San Francisco).

     * Fourth employee at a Big Data startup that grew to over forty.
-    * Survived one name change and three changes to the logo.
     * Developed a platform for personalized applications on top of Hadoop, HBase, and Cassandra.
         * Our platform was used in production to deliver real-time